-Grade level: 9,10,11,12 Credits: 1 Elective
+Grade level: 9, 10, 11,12 Credits: 1 Elective Career Pathways: All 5 areas

 This course will focus on theme-based language acquisition skills.
 Instruction will concentrate on development of reading, writing, speaking, and listening skills at the appropriate proficiency level determined by each student's placement on the WIDA Access Placement Test.
 Multiple assessment methods are used to advance English Language Learners to higher levels of ESL instruction or to exit from the program.
-In addition, instruction will orientate students to cultural differences such as nonverbal communications skills, American idioms, and regional differences in dialect
+In addition, instruction will orientate students to cultural differences such as nonverbal communications skills, American idioms, and regional differences in dialect.